Bjorn David Hansen·Forefront of AI marketing enablement

 After

 Drop the promo brief in.
-Claude extracts offer facts with per-field confidence and source tracking.
-RSA copy is drafted and editable.
+The workflow extracts offer facts with per-field confidence and source tracking, then drafts RSA copy bound by the brand copy guidelines, RSA and promo rules, promo verbiage docs, and cross-channel examples.
+Every ad stays editable and gated on human approval.
 SERP preview emulates how Google will render the headline combos.
 Output is a validated Google Ads Editor CSV — or push directly via the API for human review.

 Next.jsTypeScriptAnthropic SDKGoogle Ads APIPlaywright